-- All screws are of the same type. - Ensure that all necessary connectors have been inserted in proper position. - When inserting connectors, select the face without the protrusions and mate it with side the surface of the printed circuit board.
+- O All screws are of the same type. - Insure that all necessary connectors have been inserted in proper position. - O When inserting connectors, select the face without the protrusions and mate it with the side of the printed circuit board.